vazovn/OBiWoW-2025/CONTRIBUTING.md

 ...
 ```

 Each workshop should have its own folder under the appropriate day.
+Multi-day workshops are listed under the first day the workshop is held.

 ## How to Add Your Materials